Jaseci-Labs/jaseci/docs/docs/docs/jac_language_guide/jac_data_types/dictionaries.md

 # Dictionaries

 In this section below, displays all of the **Dictionary** methods available in Jaseci for manipulating dictionaries.
-These methods provide a comprehensive and efficient way to work with dictionaries in your application.
+These methods provide a comprehensive and efficient way to work with dictionaries in Jac program.

 ### `items`